How DC motors (universal motors) work

 There is also a detailed Wikipedia article on commutators, which goes into much more detail on this type of motor.

 Other common types of motors:Brushless DC motors

-In recent years, brushless DC motors have also appeared in some high end cordless tools.
+In recent years, brushless DC motors are used more in cordless tools.
 A brushless DC motor, is similar in concept to a DC motor, but instead of brushes, transistors are used to switch the windings.
-This makes for a more efficient, quieter and longer lasting motor.
+This makes for a more efficient and longer lasting motor.
 However, to make it easier to get current to the windings, in these, the rotor is a permanent magnet and the stator has the windings that change the field.
 Power electronics are also needed to control the windings.
-The simplest brushless motor you will encounter is any fan used in a PC in the last 20 years.
+The simplest brushless motor you will encounter is any fan from a PC.
 Hard drives also use brushless DC motors.
-Brushless DC motors can be very efficient and long lasting, so they are also used in some higher end cordless tools, as well as hybrid and electric cars.
+Brushless DC motors can be very efficient and long lasting, so they are also used in newer cordless tools, and some electric cars.

 Gyro effect explained

 known as gee-haw stick

 More relating to motors: